Gramli/FileApi/README.md

 In this solution, each 'code' project has its own unit test project and every **unit test** project copy the same directory structure as 'code' project, which is very helpful for orientation in test project.
 Infrastructure project has also **integration tests**, because for format conversion is used third party library and we want to know that conversion works always as expected (for example when we update library version).

 ## Frontend Example
-The frontend is a simple Angular 18 project that demonstrates how to upload and download files as blobs or FormData from the C# API.
+The frontend is a simple Angular project that demonstrates how to upload and download files as blobs or FormData from the C# API.
 Files are saved to the Downloads folder using the [file-saver](https://www.npmjs.com/package/file-saver) library.
 For styling, the project utilizes [Bootstrap](https://getbootstrap.com/).
-Additionally, there are examples of displaying modals with [ng-bootstrap](https://www.npmjs.com/package/@ng-bootstrap/ng-bootstrap) and toasts/notifications with [angular-notifier](https://www.npmjs.com/package/gramli-angular-notifier).
+It also includes examples of displaying modals with [ng-bootstrap](https://www.npmjs.com/package/@ng-bootstrap/ng-bootstrap) and showing toasts/notifications with [angular-notifier](https://www.npmjs.com/package/gramli-angular-notifier).
+Additionally, it demonstrates how to use translations in an Angular project with the [@ngx-translate/core](https://ngx-translate.org/) library, including a custom implementation of TranslateLoader to handle multiple translation files.

 ## Technologies
 * [ASP.NET Core 9](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-9.0)